-How many kids can play at one time? (if there is a restriction on number of children allowed to play at any given center or activity)
+How many kids can play at one time?
+(Helpful if there is a restriction on number of children allowed to play at any given center or activity)

-Also try a Match up game in which your child takes an activity card and matchs up the names of 3 other kids who like to play that activity.
+Also try a matching game in which your child takes an activity card and matches up the names of three other kids who like to play that activity.
 Have your child try to look at the other children he/she names that like to play each activity discussed.

-Practice, practice, practice asking friends to play, playing, changing play, and leaving play!
-Pratice role playing with school friends with school items and also, school friends with home items.
-For example: “(Name), do you want to play (activity-at school or at home) w/me?”
+Practice, practice, practice!
+Use the cards to help with asking friends to play, doing an activity, changing play, and leaving play!
+Practice role-playing with school friends with school items and also, school friends with home items.
+For example: “(Name), do you want to play (activity-at school or at home) with me?”

 Make contacts as early as possible with other parents.

-It’s easier to arrange regular playdates if you first go OUT for short, but really neat activities (fun museum, new park, McDonald’s play land) with other classmates and their parents.
+It’s easier to arrange regular playdates if you first go OUT for short, but really neat activities (fun museum, new park, McDonald’s Playplace) with other classmates and their parents.

 Try to have a minimum of 1-2 kids over each week for play dates at home.
 Start with one child and then build up to a playgroup.
-Build up the time from 1 hour to 3+ hrs to work on sustained play.
+Build up the time from one hour to three or more hours to work on sustained play.